Languages Other Than English

-LOTE or Languages Other Than English is the name given to language subjects besides English in Australia, New York City, and other schools.
+LOTE or Languages Other Than English is a term often used in education for languages besides English in Australian jurisdictions, such as NSW, Queensland, Tasmania, and Victoria; and American jurisdictions, such as California, New York, and Texas; etc. Students who speak languages other than English at home are known as student with Language Backgrounds Other Than English (LBOTE), of which students with English as an Additional Language or Dialect (EAL/D) are a subset, i.e. those needing additional support to access the curriculum and develop the academic English language proficiency required for success in school.

 The name evolved from 'heritage language', a term first used to refer to languages other than French and English in Canada.
-Later modified in relation to Australia to refer to languages other than English.
-LOTEs have often historically been related to the policy of multiculturalism, and tend to reflect the predominant non-English languages spoken in a school's local area, the idea being to play a part in the maintenance of cultural identities in local communities.
+The term was later modified in relation to the Australian context to refer to languages other than English.
+US researchers and policy-makers adopted this adapted Australian version in subsequent years.
+LOTEs have often historically been related to the policy of multiculturalism, and tend to reflect the predominant non-English languages spoken in a school's local area.

-LOTE is also used to describe written material presented in languages other than English.

 Heritage Languages

 LOTE Acquisition

 The home environment plays a significant role for acquisition of multilingualism in early childhood development.
 In a study, researchers found a positive relationship between parents who valued and spent time developing their child's literacy skills and their child's language proficiency.
 Parents who expose their child to libraries, picture books, reading aloud, storytelling, playing games, and rhymes improved literary and language skills.
 Such environmental factors impact progression of home languages.
 Lexical development, the changes in vocabulary over childhood, is a key area for bilingualism.
 Lexical acquisition holds two major components: the amount and context of language input and the application of this input.